Publications and Graphic Design

 Assuring Timely Delivery

-Meet with our customer relations representative, Cindy Lawson, who will help you plan and schedule your piece.
+Meet with Mary Woodson, who will help you plan and schedule your piece.
 She will help you take into consideration such factors as number of pages, size, illustrations, photography, type, paper, fold, ink, color and binding.
 She will assign a completion date for your job based on the number of jobs currently in production and the difficulty of those jobs.
 After incorporating ideas discussed in your planning meeting, the Publications staff will begin a rough layout for your approval.
 We will proceed once the design is acceptable to you.

 Preparing Your Project